+The ethics of talking politics at work have always been dubious.
 But these days, keeping disruptive politics out of the workplace feels more difficult than ever.

 The contentious Supreme Court hearings of Brett Kavanaugh have touched an emotional nerve for many.
 The fallout has divided Americans even further in what was already a volatile political climate.

 The media has been calling the potential fallout from these hearings “The Kavanaugh Effect.”
 As this recent Wall Street Journal piece details, the effect is evident in workplaces all across the country as Americans struggle to find common ground with each other across a political divide.

 Employers that haven’t made an effort to get ahead of these emotional issues and their effect on employees may see productivity and morale suffer.

 Allowing disruptive political behavior in the workplace can cause employees to feel alienated and unwelcome, which can send morale plummeting.
 In other cases, heated arguments in the break room or near the water cooler can disrupt operations and damage working relationships.

 Here’s how employers can get ahead of these types of problems.